 Scoliosis curves that progressed during pregnancy

 “I also see young women who have a history of scoliosis who were told their curves would not progress in adulthood.
 And the story goes something like this: ‘My curve was stable.
 I had no back pain.
 My first pregnancy wasn’t terribly complicated, but after my second pregnancy something happened.’
-Now pregnancy is a very complicated physiologic state.
+Now pregnancy is a very complicated physiological state.
 The hormone of pregnancy is progesterone, and what we believe is that women who have curves that were otherwise reasonably well compensated may progress under the influence of progesterone.
-That is, the ligaments become somewhat lax as they need to be for pregnancy and for the pelvis to develop appropriately for delivery.
+That is, the ligaments become somewhat lax (as they need to be for pregnancy) and the pelvis develops appropriately for delivery.
 At the same time, the curve starts to progress, and so I’ll see these young women who’ve had several children, and they’ll say, ‘You know, my body is changing.
 Something’s happened.’
 Some of those women are now experiencing pain.”
 Ioannis Alexander Avramis, MD

 Increasing scoliosis curve that has become painful